quozd/awesome-dotnet/README.md

 * [NPOI](http://npoi.codeplex.com/) - This project is the .NET version of POI Java project at http://poi.apache.org/.
 * [EPPlus](http://epplus.codeplex.com/) - EPPlus is a .net library that reads and writes Excel 2007/2010 files using the Open Office Xml format (xlsx).
 * [Open XML SDK](https://github.com/officedev/open-xml-sdk) - The Open XML SDK provides open-source libraries for working with Open XML Documents (DOCX, XLSX, and PPTX).
+* [DocX](https://github.com/WordDocX/DocX) - DocX is a .NET library that allows developers to manipulate Word 2007/2010/2013 files, it does not require Microsoft Word or Office to be installed.

 ## ORM